nguyenkevins/Discord-ImageSource/README.md

 This is a bot code that gives user the power to post random image by typing "/image" (without the quote) in the chat.
 The idea of this code is based on the famous Discord Meme Bot that takes memes from the internet and post it.

-This project utilizes the low level and open source development framework called LibGDX.
-The framework gives the project many higher level tools to efficiently create the game without re-inventing the wheel while having full access to the low level API in case you need to look at the code source.
+This project utilizes the Java wrapper called "Java Discord API", which provides a clean and full wrapping of the Discord API and Websocket Events.
+The library allows the coder to create useful tool that provides functionality and usefulness to Discord bots.

 ## Prerequisites
 * This project requires Java 8+.